Contested or Uncontested Divorce?

 Understanding Your Type of Divorce

 Everyone has a unique situation, so the method you choose to end your marriage will correspond with that.
 If you do not have to go to court, there is no real reason to pursue that avenue.
-Going to court (contested divorce) can take more time and money than pursuing divorce the uncontested way.
+Going to court (contested divorce) can take more time and money than pursuing uncontested divorce.
 However, if you know you and your spouse are not going to agree on all of the details, such as property division, child custody and alimony, and you know that divorce is imminent, it would be best to file first.
 The best way to know whether contested or uncontested divorce is right for you is through contacting an experienced divorce lawyer.

 When you’re starting down the divorce path, a lot of people ask about contested divorces and uncontested divorces and need to know the differences between them.
 A contested divorce is one in which the parties cannot agree on the issues or the terms of the issues.
 You don’t agree on the issues or the terms.